AdobeDocs/experience-manager-65.en/help/forms/using/document-details-renderer.md

 New HTML forms are rendered by NewHTMLTaskForm View.

-When an XDP Form is rendered as HTML using the mobile forms package deployed on CRX, it also adds additional `FormBridge` javascript to the form, which exposes different methods for saving and submitting form data.
+When an XDP Form is rendered as HTML using the mobile forms package deployed on CRX, it also adds additional `FormBridge`JavaScript to the form, which exposes different methods for saving and submitting form data.

-This javascript is different from the one referred in PDF Forms above, but serves a similar purpose.
+ThisJavaScript is different from the one referred in PDF Forms above, but serves a similar purpose.

 >[!NOTE]
 >